In addition to:

 Most print issues are retained for three months or less.
 Woodruff has access to older issues of some titles in online or microformat.

-Many newspapers - including many not currently available online - are kept in microfilm or microfiche format on Level 1 of Woodruff Library.
+Many newspapers - including many not currently available online - are kept in microfilm or microfiche format at the library services center.

 Microforms are a medium containing materials photographed at a greatly reduced size for ease of storage.
 Microfilm looks like a pint-size movie reel; microfiche looks like a large plastic index card.

-Newspapers on microfilm or microfiche - and equipment to view, print, and scan them - are located on Level 1.
-Newspaper titles are housed in cabinets arranged by MICFILM or MICFICHE call numbers listed in the catalog and our newspaper directories (listed in the box above), and then by date.
+Newspapers on microfilm or microfiche - and equipment to view, print, and scan them - are located on Level 2 of the Woodruff Library.